stephenscaff/marko-vite-routing-error/README.md

 </app-layout>
 ```

+`npm run dev` and visit `http://localhost:3000/product/123`

-If you go to `http://localhost:3000/product/123`, `input.id` outputs `123`, but the pages also throws the following error
+`input.id` outputs `123`, but the pages also throws the following error

-``ENOENT: no such file or directory, open '/product/src/pages/product/template.marko'```
+`ENOENT: no such file or directory, open '/product/src/pages/product/template.marko'`

 ![Vite Error Screenshot](/error-screenshot.png)

-So, no other assets load, due to an incorrect directory lookup, as the route name, `product`, is being used in the lookup.
+So, no other assets load, as the lookup is using the route name in `product` in the path.

 ## Notes